algorandfoundation/algokit-cli/docs/src/content/docs/features/project/deploy.md

 ### Options

 - `--command, -C TEXT`: Specifies a custom deploy command.
 If this option is not provided, the deploy command will be loaded from the `.algokit.toml` file.
-- `--interactive / --non-interactive, --ci`: Enables or disables the interactive prompt for mnemonics.
-When the CI environment variable is set, it defaults to non-interactive.
+- `--interactive / --non-interactive, --ci`: Enables or disables interactive prompts (for mnemonics and the MainNet deployment confirmation).
+Defaults to non-interactive when the `CI` environment variable is set.
 - `--path, -P DIRECTORY`: Specifies the project directory.
 If not provided, the current working directory will be used.
 - `--deployer`: Specifies the deployer alias.
 If not provided and if the deployer is specified in `.algokit.toml` file its mnemonic will be prompted.
 - `--dispenser`: Specifies the dispenser alias.
 If not provided and if the dispenser is specified in `.algokit.toml` file its mnemonic will be prompted.